Pratt & Whitney Canada PT6

 The Pratt & Whitney Canada PT6 is a turboprop aircraft engine produced by Pratt & Whitney Canada.

-Its design was started in 1958, it first ran in February 1960, first flew on 30 May 1961, entered service in 1964 and has been continuously updated since.
+It was designed in 1958, first flew on 30 May 1961, entered service in 1964, and has been continuously updated since.

-It consists of two basic sections: a gas generator with accessory gearbox and a free power turbine with reduction gearbox, and is often seemingly mounted backwards in an aircraft in so far as the intake is at the rear and the exhaust at the front.
+The PT6 consists of two basic sections: a gas generator with accessory gearbox, and a free-power turbine with reduction gearbox.
+In aircraft, the engine is often mounted "backwards," with the intake at the rear and the exhaust at the front, so that the turbine is directly connected to the propeller.

 Many variants of the PT6 have been produced, not only as turboprops but also as turboshaft engines for helicopters, land vehicles, hovercraft, and boats; as auxiliary power units; and for industrial uses.
-By November 2015, 51,000 had been produced, had logged 400 million flight hours from 1963 to 2016.
-It is known for its reliability with an in-flight shutdown rate of 1 per 651,126 hours in 2016.
+By November 2015, 51,000 had been produced, which had logged 400 million flight hours from 1963 to 2016.
+It is known for its reliability, with an in-flight shutdown rate of 1 per 651,126 hours in 2016.